mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-07-Quick-maps-in-R.md

 layout: post_page
 ---

 There are a number of packages available now in R for mapping and in particular interactive mapping and visualization of spatial data - we'll take a quick look at a few here.
+Note that for this section, images on web page here are not interactive (long story....has to do with limitations to the way this GitHub blog site is rendered) - your results, except for using initial ggplot figure, will be interactive.